GazzolaLab/PyElastica/docs/guide/workflow.md

     Constraints, # Enabled to use boundary conditions 'OneEndFixedBC' Forcing,     # Enabled to use forcing 'GravityForces' Connections, # Enabled to use FixedJoint
-    CallBacks    # Enabled to use callback
+    CallBacks,   # Enabled to use callback
+    Damping,     # Enabled to use damping models on systems.
 ):
     pass
 ```